 Is Reliant Energyactually cheap for YOU?

 Houston-based retailer owned by NRG Energy, known for tech bundles like Google Nest and smart home plans.
-We priced every Reliant Energy plan against 200+ other Texas retailers at your real kWh — not the advertised teaser rate.
+We ranked every Reliant Energy plan against the rest of the Texas market by supplier rate at your real kWh — see each plan's EFL for the all-in price.

 No bill?
 Estimate your savings instantly.